 - When networking two virtual machines on the same ESXi host, try to connect them to the same vSwitch.
 When connected this way, their network speeds are not limited by the wire speed of any physical network card.
 Instead, they transfer network packets as fast as the host resources allow. - The E1000, E1000e, VMXNET2, and VMXNET3 devices support jumbo frames.
 The use of jumbo frames can allow data to be transmitted using larger, and therefore fewer, packets.
-Because much of the CPU load from network traffic is per-packet overhead, a lower packet rate can reduce the CPU load and thus increase performance. - To enable jumbo frames, set the MTU size to 9000 in both the guest network driver and the virtual switch configuration.
-The physical NICs at both ends and all the intermediate hops/routers/switches must also support jumbo frames. - In ESXi TCP Segmentation Offload (TSO) is enabled by default in the VMkernel but is supported in virtual machines only when they are using the E1000 device, the E1000e device, the VMXNET2 device, or the VMXNET3 device.
-TSO can improve performance even if the underlying hardware does not support TSO. - Similarly, in ESXi Large Receive Offload (LRO) is enabled by default in the VMkernel, but is supported in virtual machines only when they are using the VMXNET2 device or the VMXNET3 device.
+Because much of the CPU load from network traffic is per-packet overhead, a lower packet rate can reduce the CPU load and thus increase performance. - To activate jumbo frames, set the MTU size to 9000 in both the guest network driver and the virtual switch configuration.
+The physical NICs at both ends and all the intermediate hops/routers/switches must also support jumbo frames. - In ESXi TCP Segmentation Offload (TSO) is activated by default in the VMkernel but is supported in virtual machines only when they are using the E1000, E1000e, VMXNET2, or VMXNET3 device.
+TSO can improve performance even if the underlying hardware does not support TSO. - Similarly, in ESXi Large Receive Offload (LRO) is activated by default in the VMkernel, but is supported in virtual machines only when they are using the VMXNET2 device or the VMXNET3 device.
 LRO might improve performance even if the underlying hardware does not support LRO.